jrebagliatti/techcasestudies/_posts/2016-12-28-catraca-livre.md

 ### Site architecture ###

 After a partnership nurtured from Microsoft’s Developer Experience (DX) Brazil team, Catraca Livre migrated their website, previously hosted on AWS, to Azure with the assistance of Rivendel.
-The following figure shows an overview of their current architecture:
+Figure 1 shows an overview of their current architecture.

 *Figure 1 – Catraca Livre site architecture*

 ![Figure 1 – Catraca Livre site architecture]({{ site.baseurl }}/images/2016-12-28-catraca-livre/Figure_1_Site_Architecture.png)

 All VMs run Linux CentOS 6.8.
-The main components of the site as seen in figure 1 are:
+The main components of the site as seen in figure 1 are as follows:

 - 2 VMs with Varnish for caching the website content
 - 4 VMs with WordPress, PHP-FPM, and nginx for the website itself